-As is the case with any relationship, predictable and ongoing interactions are key to a strong partnership between a permit applicant and a community.
+As is the case with any relationship, predictable and ongoing interactions are key to a strong partnership between a permit applicant and community.
 A permit applicant engaging a community early in the permitting process, or even before the formal permitting process begins through pre-application meetings, can lay the foundation for a positive relationship with a community.
-In addition to early engagement, holding regularly scheduled meetings throughout the permitting process can build on that earlier outreach and ensure continuing communication, further fostering the relationship between community members and permit applicant.
+In addition to early engagement, holding regularly scheduled meetings throughout the permitting process can build on that earlier outreach, further fostering the relationship between the community and permit applicant.

-The following promising practices can help the permit applicant engage effectively with community members.
+The following best practices can help the permit applicant engage effectively with the community.

-- If a public participation plan or policy describing outreach activities was developed, make it available to the public as a sign of the permit applicant's intention to engage meaningfully with community members.
+- If a public participation plan describing outreach activities was developed, make it available to the public as a sign of the permit applicant's intention to engage meaningfully with the community.